Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Experimental Results

 \section{Experimental Results}

 \paragraph{Experimental Setup.}

-Unless otherwise stated, the experimental setup is as follows: for both the linear and nonlinear Transformer, we consider the noiseless case, and set $d = 20$, $r = 5$, and $\epsilon = 10^{-6}$.
+Unless otherwise stated, the experimental setup is as follows: for both the linear and nonlinear Transformer, we consider the noiseless case, and set $d = 20$, $r = 5$, and $\epsilon = 10^{-5}$.
 To construct the train and test subspaces, we sample an orthogonal matrix $\mbf{U} \in \mbb{R}^{d\times d}$ uniformly at random, set $\mbf{U}_s$ to be the first $r$ columns of $\mbf{U}$, and set $\mbf{U}_{s, \perp}$ to be the second $r$ columns.
 Given this setup, we typically consider a mixture of $K = 2$ subspaces for the experiments.

-For the experiments with the linear Transformer, we plug in the optimal weights according to their respective settings (e.g., optimal weights using a single subspace or a mixture of subspaces) and set $m = n = 250$.
-For the nonlinear Transformer, following Garg et al.~\cite{garg2022what}, we use a small GPT-2 model with $6$ layers, $4$ heads, and a $128$-dimensional embedding space.
+For the experiments with the linear transformer, we plug in the optimal weights according to their respective settings (e.g., optimal weights using a single subspace or a mixture of subspaces) and set $m = n = 200$.
+For the nonlinear transformer, following~\cite{garg2022what}, we use a small GPT-2 model with $6$ layers, $4$ heads, and a $128$-dimensional embedding space.
 We append a learnable linear transformation to map the vector predicted by the model to a scalar.
-We use a learning rate of $\eta = 10^{-4}$, batch size $64$, prompt lengths $m = n = 120$, and train for $100$K iterations.
+We use a learning rate of $\eta = 10^{-4}$, batch size $128$, prompt lengths $m = n = 150$, and train for $100$K iterations.
+We run all experiments on a single A100 GPU.